MrSaral/leftover-hash-lemma-presentation/README.md

 4) Speaker notes: These are my notes that I used for reference, they are unformatted.
 I am happy if they can help too.

 As mentioned above, I am open to feedback if anyone uses this, please suggest changes and improvements via email.

+Finally, I would like to thank Prof. Omkant and all the researchers in this field.